 Financial Aid Census Date

-Effective Fall 2014, financial aid awards will be set according to a census date or date of fixed enrollment.
+Financial aid awards will be set according to a census date or date of fixed enrollment.
 All financial aid awards will be set according to the enrollment in effect at the close of business on the last day of the drop/add period each regular term semester.
 No adjustments will be made to the financial aid awards for any enrollment changes (increases or decreases) made after this date with two exceptions:

 - Bright Futures awards will continue to be adjusted (increased or decreased) according to any change in the enrolled credit hours.